Mathematics & Computer Science

-- Wabash Summer Institute in Mathematics (WSIM)
+2010 Wabash Summer Institute in Mathematics

 WHO: WSIM is open to undergraduates who have coursework in mathematics compatible with the project area of their choice.
-Students wishing to work in one of the two abstract algebra groups ought to have at least one course in Abstract Algebra as well as some knowledge of Ring Theory.
+Students wishing to work in the abstract algebra group ought to have at least one course in Abstract Algebra as well as some knowledge of Ring Theory.
 Students wishing to work in the applied mathematics group ought to have taken a course in Differential Equations and a beginning course in programming and/or computer science.
 Participants must be a citizens or permanent residents of the United States or its possessions.
 WSIM is interested in attracting a broad and diverse group of participants with an emphasis on students from smaller colleges and universities.
 Female, minority and disabled students are especially encouraged to apply.

-WHEN: WSIM will run from June 2 to July 25 in 2008.
+WHEN: WSIM will run from June 6 to July 30 in 2010.

 WHERE: WSIM is hosted by Wabash College located in Crawfordsville, Indiana.
 Wabash College is located within an hour of downtown Indianapolis and within 30 minutes of Purdue University.